grange85/ahfow-www/_posts/2013/2013-03-05-happy-birthday-to-sean-eden.markdown

   }
 %}

 <p>And surely we'll never get tired of how awesome Sean looked with long hair?
-Here's Luna performing California (All The Way) in 1994<br />
+Here's Luna performing California (All the Way) in 1994<br />
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZU3QFvaMQPs" frameborder="0" allowfullscreen></iframe>
 <p>Have a great day Sean.</p>